raggedkarma/godbreakersaga/src/honour-lies.md

 #### Cavalry
 Capably trained soldiers granted the privilege of riding into battle.
 They are best used to harass and break enemy lines, and will suffer if caught out or knocked from their mounts.
 While some armies use them sparingly, others are entirely built on the backs of mobile warfare.

-> A unit of beasts consists of four stands, facing toward the shorter edge.
+> A unit of cavalry consists of four stands, facing toward the shorter edge.

 #### Infantry
 These are the backbone of any force, equipped with heavy armour and the best weapons, or pitchforks and fury.

-> A unit of beasts consists of four stands, facing toward the longest edge.
+> A unit of infantry consists of four stands, facing toward the longest edge.

 ### Role
-Every unit must select a role which combines with its type to define their particular capabilities on the field.
+Every unit must select a role which builds from its type to define its particular capabilities on the field.
 Certain roles may have fewer stands in a unit, to represent their rarity or poor fighting discipline.
-Every faction has its version of each combination, and players are encouraged to experiment for themselves.
+Every faction could rationalise any combination, and players are encouraged to experiment for themselves.

 The selected role modifies the default values outlined above and the unit will gain special rules that alter how it moves or fights.
-Should the role provide a Ranged value, it is calculated from the Attack for its unit type.
+Should the role provide a ranged modifier, it is calculated from the default attack for its type.

 #### Artillery
-Rain fire with units that can bring terrible forces to bear, from cunning sorcery or alchemy to even more dangerous combinations of the two.
+Rain fire with units that can bring terrible forces to bear, from cunning sorcery or alchemy to even more punishing combinations of the two.
 While their ranged attacks are tremendous, these units are incredibly ponderous and easily overrun.

 #### Berserker
 The epitome of crude violence, either warriors of barely restrained fury or creatures driven near mad with hunger.
 These will absolutely bring the fight to the enemy, but can't take it as well as they can dish it out.